 CIDER APPLES – Dabinett, Harry Masters Jersey and Yarlington Mill

 Juice has proved a lovely way to conserve apples in a delicious and useful way.
 We press, bottle and pasteurise on the farm.
 We have both single variety juices and blends.
 We can also press apples for friends and neighbours.

-Currently (September 2019), so far, we’ve had two pressings from the 2019 apple harvest.
+Currently (November 2019), so far, we’ve had five pressings from the 2019 apple harvest.
 These are from early maturing varieties, and so there are plenty more to come through Autumn and into Winter.

 The First Press – Mostly sweet Discovery apples, but with a few Grenadier (cooker) to add a little sharpness.

 Enlli – The mysterious Bardsey Island apple.
 The proper name for Bardsey Island is Ynys Enlli. – Sweet, with a hint of romantic maritime history!

 Yellow Ingestrie – Sweet with a hint of pineapple.